Dr. Carter G. Woodson

 He died in 1950, but Dr. Woodson’s scholarly legacy goes on.

-Museum space is available for groups to schedule special events and meetings as well as outdoor events in our Legacy Garden.
-Opportunities for collaboration on joint projects and exhibits are welcome.
+Museum space is available for individuals and organizations to schedule special events and meetings in the gallery, as well as outdoor events in our Legacy Garden.
+Opportunities for collaboration on joint projects and exhibits are encouraged and welcome.

 Mission & Impact